JassinAlSafe/SAAS-Resturant-/restaurant-inventory/src/db/migrations/README_STORAGE_RLS.md

 ## Solution 2: Alternative Direct Fix

-If Solution 1 doesn't work, try the alternative approach:
+If Solution 1 doesn\'t work, try the alternative approach:

 1. Go to your Supabase project dashboard
 2. Navigate to the SQL Editor